-We live in a left-brained world ...which means that from a very young age society, family, media, our Governments and other outside influences dominate our way of seeing and learning about the world.
+We live in a heavily left-brained world ...which means that from a very young age- family, media, society, our Governments and other outside influences dominate our way of seeing and learning about the world.
+We are trained in a "way" of thinking and analysing.
 It's necessary - to a point as it is the way our brains learn to identify and categorize everything, to decipher what is safe and beneficial from what is dangerous and harmful to us.
 But for me and many others - we have come to discover that there is an imbalance now in the human race- and there is too much left-brained thinking in our current world.
 I'm not saying it's a terrible thing and we need to save the world (although the thought has crossed my mind !) but that's a little extremist.

 What I would love to see is an introduction of right-brained thinking back into schools, Universities and the workplace.
 What exactly is right-brained thinking????
 Well - briefly, the 2 hemispheres of our brain act in very different ways.
-One, the left, is like a computer and identifies and categorizes everything it comes into contact with - it thrives on details, order and control and sees things by purely identifying and labelling them, adding information to it's data base - eg If someone asked the left brain ,"What colour is the ocean?"
-It would matter-of-factly answer ( after pulling out the file of accumulated information on the ocean ) "BLUE ! "
+We've discussed the left, which identifies and categorizes everything it comes into contact with - it thrives on details, order and control and sees things by purely identifying and labelling them, adding information to it's data base - eg If someone asked a heavily left-brained thinker ,"What colour is the ocean?"
+They may likely answer ( after pulling out the file of accumulated information on the ocean ) "BLUE ! "

-On the other side we have the right hemisphere which sees the world and everything in it in a freer, holistic way - it is where music, art, intuition and empathy live.
-Asked what colour is the ocean- the right brain might answer " Well sometimes it's a beautiful greeny blue colour but then the little waves that form soft curves near the sand have the strongest khaki green and dark yellow in them and where the ocean in the distance meets the horizon - it actually reflects the sky so the water is actually whatever colour the sky is at the time !"
+On the other side we have the right hemisphere which sees the world and everything in it in a freer, holistic way - it is where music, art, intuition, recognition of shapes, spatial relationships and faces as well as empathy, live.
+Asked what colour is the ocean- a right-brained thinker might answer," Well- sometimes it's a beautiful greeny-blue colour but then the little waves that form soft curves near the sand have the strongest khaki green and dark yellow in them and where the ocean in the distance meets the horizon - it actually reflects the sky so the water is actually whatever colour the sky is at the time !"

-No one side of the brain is best - or always correct or incorrect but my pleas is for the 90% or so of our world's population who are in left-brained mode to open themselves up to the wonders of the right- brain!
+No one side of the brain is best and remember many parts of the brain will fire up depending on your specific ( and learned) way of thinking and observation- but my plea is for the 90% or so of our world's population who are in left-brained mode way too much to open themselves up to the wonders of what right-brained thinking can give you!

-We have a right hemisphere to our brain for a reason, and some of the leading minds of our time -the world's greatest nuero-scientists have stated that they believe the next evolution in human intelligence will come from BRAIN FUNCTION LATERALIZATION... which in our lingo means more thinking that uses both hemispheres simultaneously.
+We have a right hemisphere to our brain for a reason, and some of the leading minds of our time -the world's greatest neuro-scientists have stated that they believe the next evolution in human intelligence will come from BRAIN FUNCTION LATERALIZATION and HEMI-SYNC... which in our lingo means more thinking that uses both hemispheres simultaneously.

-This would alarm me if I was a parent, a job-seeker, a student of any age, an employee or emplorer or ... a human!!!
+This would alarm me if I was a parent, a job-seeker, a student of any age, an employee or employer or ... a human!!!
 WHY?
-Because it makes it harder to stand out from the crowd to get ahead, to be noticed, appreciated and valued for just who you are.
+Because it makes it harder to stand out from the crowd- to get ahead, to be noticed, appreciated and valued for just who you are.
 What is going to set you apart and above is your unique creativity - that computers have not yet invented for us.
-If the person behind the machine can use their right brain - their creative mind for their thinking and expression then the end result will shine through.
-Yet how many of those are out there...how many are surviving most current formal education systems with their right brain intact and free of cobwebs?
+If the person behind the machine can use their right-brained thinking - their creative mind for their expression then the end result will shine through.
+Yet how many of those are out there...how many are surviving most current formal education systems with their right-brain thinking intact and free of cobwebs?
 From one of the greatest, most influential and creative minds of our time I'd like to end my rant on his quotes ... and knowing it comes from someone within the traditionally "left-brained world" of computers" is worth noting.......